-- During 2014, non-executive directors of the board predominantly elected to receive DSUs in lieu of cash board fees, with approximately 88% of board fees (normally payable in cash) being issued in the form of DSUs, resulting in the total issuance of 198,839 DSUs in respect of such fees. - (2) The values reported represent an estimate of the grant date fair market value of the options awarded during the year.
-For 2014, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 1.47%, no dividend yield, expected life of 5 years and an expected price volatility of 73.97%.
-The options may never be exercised and actual gain, if any, on exercise will depend on the value of the Common Shares on the date of exercise. - (3) The table does not include any amount paid as reimbursement for travel, meals and accommodation expenses to attend Board and/or Committee meetings. - (4) Compensation paid to Mr. Crossgrove, who served as Executive Chairman during 2014, is disclosed in the Summary Compensation Table for the Named Executive Officers. - (5) Ms. Ferstman stepped down from the Board of Directors effective February 6, 2015.
+(1) During 2015, non-executive directors of the board elected to receive DSUs in lieu of all cash board fees, with all board fees (normally payable in cash) being issued in the form of DSUs, resulting in the total issuance of 813,265 DSUs in respect of such fees.
+Values in this column aggregate the total value of DSUs granted in lieu of fees based on the grant date value of such DSUs.

+(2) The values reported represent an estimate of the grant date fair market value of the options awarded during the year.
+For 2015, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 0.65%, no dividend yield, expected life of 5 years and an expected price volatility of 74.40%.
+The options may never be exercised and actual gain, if any, on exercise will depend on the value of the Common Shares on the date of exercise.

+(3) The table does not include any amount paid as reimbursement for travel, meals and accommodation expenses to attend Board and/or Committee meetings.
+(4) No. Sentence standard during from the Decid of Directory of active Extension 2, 2015.

+4) Ms. Ferstman stepped down from the Board of Directors effective February 6, 2015.